-ELLIOTT WAVE PRINCIPLE
+ELLIOTT WAVE SCHOOL

 The Elliott Wave Principle is a detailed description of how groups of people behave.
 It reveals that mass psychology swings from pessimism to optimism and back in a natural sequence, creating specific and measurable patterns.